๐Ÿ“… HISTORICAL 2005

 2. Pitch labeling: AP-specific ability to assign names to pitches

-4. Perception vs. Labeling
+4. Perception vs. Labeling — The Color Analogy

 Critical insight: AP possessors have equal pitch discrimination thresholds to non-AP musicians.
-This indicates:
+AP is a labeling ability, not superior hearing.
+Levitin makes this vivid with an analogy:

 5. Accuracy & Error Patterns